Kinder Morgan Trans-Canada Pipeline on ice due to British Columbia opposition

-Kinder Morgan announced Sunday it is putting much of the project on hold due to opposition in British Columbia.
+Kinder Morgan announced Sunday it is putting much of the project on hold because of opposition in British Columbia.
 The company will consider its options and by May 31 decide to kill or proceed with the project.

 Kinder Morgan announced Sunday it is suspending the cross-Canada Trans Mountain Pipeline except for “essential” spending, pending a decision by May 31 to kill or proceed with the controversial project.